Restaurants in Soho

 Tip: No mobile phones, no music.
 Tables book one week ahead.
 The downstairs pub still pours a proper half-pint of bitter.

-Jacob Kenedy's regional Italian dining room on Archer Street in Soho London, opened 2008, plates dishes from Piemonte, Friuli, Calabria and beyond, with the date and region listed.
+Jacob Kenedy's regional Italian dining room on Archer Street in Soho London, opened 2008, plates dishes from Piemonte, Friuli, Calabria and beyond.

 Signature: Suckling pig porchetta, Whatever regional special is on